 Optimizing over $A$, $\phi$, and $\psi$ on both sides, we reach \bal \Delta e_{\max}&\geq \max_{\substack{\psi,\phi\\-\mbI/2\leq A \leq \mbI/2}}\frac{|\Tr[A'(\psi-\phi)]+b_A(\psi)-b_A(\phi)|}{D_{\rm LM}\left(\tilde\psi_Q^{(K)},\tilde\phi_Q^{(K)}\right)}\\ &=\max_{\substack{\psi,\phi\\-\mbI/2\leq A \leq \mbI/2}}\frac{\Tr[A'(\psi-\phi)]+b_A(\psi)-b_A(\phi)}{D_{\rm LM}\left(\tilde\psi_Q^{(K)},\tilde\phi_Q^{(K)}\right)}\\ &\geq\max_{\substack{\psi,\phi}}\frac{D_{\rm tr}(\psi,\phi)+b_{A^\star}(\psi)-b_{A^\star}(\phi)}{D_{\rm LM}\left(\tilde\psi_Q^{(K)},\tilde\phi_Q^{(K)}\right)}\\ &\geq\max_{\substack{\psi,\phi}}\frac{D_{\rm tr}(\psi,\phi)-2b_{\max}}{D_{\rm LM}\left(\tilde\psi_Q^{(K)},\tilde\phi_Q^{(K)}\right)} \eal where in the second line we used that we can always take the numerator positive by appropriately flipping $\psi$ and $\phi$, in the third line we fixed ${A'}^\star=A^\star+\mbI/2$ to the one that achieves the trace distance $\Tr[{A'}^\star(\psi-\phi)]=D_{\tr}(\psi,\phi)$ as in \eqref{eq:trace distance def app}, and in the fourth line we used the definition of $b_{\max}$.

-\textbf{Measuring sub-fidelity} --- To estimate the sub-fidelity \eqref{eq:subfidelity} for $n$-qubit states $\rho$ and $\sigma$, it suffices to measure the two quantities, $\Tr(\rho\sigma)$ and $\Tr(\rho\sigma\rho\sigma)$, which can be measured by a quantum computer~\cite{Ekert2002direct,Bacon2006efficient}.
-For readers' convenience, here we summarize several methods that can measure the sub-fidelity and see that the measurement can be done by a constant-depth quantum circuit.
+\textbf{Measuring subfidelity} --- To estimate the subfidelity \eqref{eq:subfidelity} for $n$-qubit states $\rho$ and $\sigma$, it suffices to measure the two quantities, $\Tr(\rho\sigma)$ and $\Tr(\rho\sigma\rho\sigma)$, which can be measured by a quantum computer~\cite{Ekert2002direct,Bacon2006efficient}.
+For readers' convenience, here we summarize several methods that can measure the subfidelity and see that the measurement can be done by a constant-depth quantum circuit.

 Let us begin by $\Tr(\rho\sigma)$.
 Note that $\Tr(\rho\sigma)=\Tr(S\,\rho\otimes\sigma)$ where $S$ is the $n$-qubit SWAP operator defined by $S\ket{\psi}\otimes\ket{\phi}=\ket{\phi}\otimes\ket{\psi}$ with $\ket{\psi}$ and $\ket{\phi}$ being arbitrary $n$-qubit pure states.
 This can be famously measured by the SWAP test~\cite{Ekert2002direct} that uses one ancillary qubit and $n$-qubit SWAP gate controlled on the ancillary qubit.
 Since the $n$-qubit SWAP gate can be realized by swapping individual qubits, the SWAP test runs with $n$ uses of qubit SWAP gates controlled on the ancillary qubit, taking the circuit depth $n$.